archywillhe/0a.io-v0/posts/chapter2/2018-06-01-an-intro-to-axioms-with-set-theory-for-10-years-old.md

 ><sup>1</sup>: in order to do it in an **extremely** righteous manner.
 We are serious people.
 >
 ><sup>2</sup>: Actually almost all of us humans (except for *true* nihilists) live our lives with this axiom as if it is built into our neural circuitry.
-Humans are strange
+Humans are strange beings.

 Once a child is comfortable with the concept of axioms, we can proceed to the ambiguities-ridding formalisation.
 With an intuitive understanding of naïve set theory, the child is ready to dissect the axiom that formalises equivalence in set theory, written in the language of first order logic: